hankssj/musicalretreat-registration/README.txt

        *  at midnight on the 1st, registration should automatically open to everybody
        *  when Tricia calls it closed, force registration closed, but keep payments open
        *  after the payment deadline (June 1??) force payments closed too, and we're reset for next year!
+  *  Adjust electives.
+The code is in db/seeds.db.
+Check the electives that are de-activated.
+If anything changed, run create_electives, edit the code in deactivate_electives, then run it.

 ===========================================================
 Events